joey1136/katacoda-scenarios/Area-C/step4.md

 This is an example log on the Wordpress database.
 You may search the value column of the table `wp_simple_history_contexts` and find out all records made in specific ip address.

-For example, you may select all record in ip "172.17.0.0" by the following query:
+For example, you may select all record in ip "172.17.0.0" by the following query, you also can change it into your ip:
 `SELECT * from wordpress.wp_simple_history_contexts where value = '172.17.0.0';`{{execute}}

 Also, you may count the number of record made: